Progress!… But still some way to go.

-We’re calling on the Government to expand the new green bin system to include food waste as well as garden waste.
+Together, we recently called on the Government in the Assembly to expand the green waste bin program to accept food waste.

 Composting Canberra’s residential food waste would stop approximately 40,000 tonnes of food waste ending up in landfill each year.

 From April this year, green bins are now rolling out across Canberra suburbs.

 Now, the Government will start planning for a new food waste collection service for green bins – but it won’t start until 2023.

 We still have lots to do to realise more Compost, Not Landfill in the ACT.

 Join our campaign by placing a free ‘Compost not Landfill’ sticker on your kerbside bin.